Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Monte Carlo

 \section{Monte Carlo}

 In this section, we examine the finite-sample performance of the proposed selective inference procedures and illustrate the impact of ignoring the estimation uncertainty of the group structure.
-As emphasized in \citet{patton23}, \citet{chen23}, and \citet{gao24}, post-clustering inference based on estimated groups may lead to substantial size distortions, particularly when group separation is weak.
+As emphasized in \citet{chen23} and \citet{gao24}, post-clustering inference based on estimated groups may lead to substantial size distortions, particularly when group separation is weak.
 Another purpose of these simulation exercises is to examine the robustness of our procedures to potential violations of the assumptions underlying the theoretical justification.
-While we assume that the errors are normal, this assumption may be violated in real applications.
 To investigate this potential issue, we conduct Monte Carlo simulations.